 Directions: To get to La Jolla Shores, you’ll need to take Torrey Pines Road to La Jolla Shores Drive.
 Depending on where you want to go in the Shores area, you can either head west on Avenida de La Playa (to the beach and hotels) or stay on La Jolla Shores Drive (to get to some restaurants and Birch Aquarium).

 This is our favorite beach in all of San Diego.

-La Jolla Shores has been described consistently as the best beach in the area (and also as one of the best beaches in the nation on TripAdvisor) for good reasons.
-With calmer waters, tons of water sports and on-land activities including a playground, it’s a fantastic spot for the entire family.
-There are options for everyone from toddlers on their first visit to the beach to older children to adults looking for fast-paced adventure.
+La Jolla Shores has been described consistently as the best beach in the area (and one of the best beaches in the nation on TripAdvisor) for good reasons.
+With calmer waters, tons of water sports, and on-land activities, including a playground, it’s a fantastic spot for the entire family.
+There are options for everyone, from toddlers on their first visit to the beach to older children to adults looking for a fast-paced adventure.

 Did you know there is also an underwater park here?
 Created in 1972, the San Diego-La Jolla Underwater Park was built as an ecological reserve to enhance sea life.
 It’s also what makes the waves usually small, so access to the park as either a snorkeler, kayaker or scuba diver is a breeze.
 This is truly a one-of-a-kind experience as it’s even been known to draw migrating whales.